nasa/HyperCP/README_configuration.md

 - **HSLxxxA.cal**: Lt (Frame Type: Light)

 where xxx is the serial number of the SeaBird instrument, followed (where appropriate) by factory calibration codes (usually A, B, C, etc. associated with the date of calibration).
+Note that if you have a robotic platform, you only need one .tdf file for the tracker: SATNAV for Sea-Bird Solar Tracker or UMTWR for UMaine Solar tracker (pySAS).
 ***Be sure to choose the factory calibration files appropriate to the date of data collection.***

-‡ **Note**: Use of built-in flux-gate compass is extremely inadvisable on a steel ship or platform.
+‡ **Note**: Use of built-in flux-gate compass is inadvisable on a steel ship or platform.
 Best practice is to use externally supplied heading data from the ship's NMEA datastream or from a seperate, external dual antenna GPS incorporated into the SolarTracker.
-DO NOT USE COURSE DATA FROM SINGLE GPS SYSTEMS.
+DO NOT USE COURSE DATA FROM SINGLE GPS SYSTEMS FOR SENSOR ORIENTATION.

 For **TriOS RAMSES** device, you will need to associate each radiometers number to its type of acquisition (Li, Lt or Es), for example :